japila-books/apache-spark-internals/docs/spark-standalone/index.md

 ## SparkDeploySchedulerBackend

-`SparkDeploySchedulerBackend` is the xref:scheduler:SchedulerBackend.md[Scheduler Backend] for Spark Standalone, i.e. it is used when you xref:ROOT:SparkContext.md#creating-instance[create a SparkContext] using `spark://` link:spark-deployment-environments.md#master-urls[master URL].
+`SparkDeploySchedulerBackend` is the xref:scheduler:SchedulerBackend.md[Scheduler Backend] for Spark Standalone, i.e. it is used when you xref:ROOT:SparkContext.md#creating-instance[create a SparkContext] using `spark://` master URL.

-It requires a xref:scheduler:TaskScheduler.md[Task Scheduler], a xref:ROOT:SparkContext.md[], and a collection of link:spark-deployment-environments.md#master-urls[master URLs].

 It is a specialized xref:scheduler:CoarseGrainedSchedulerBackend.md[CoarseGrainedSchedulerBackend] that uses <<AppClient, AppClient>> and is a `AppClientListener`.